-In today's world of computers, technology and imagery, Adobe Photoshop reigns supreme as the industry standard image editing and manipulation programing.
+In today's world of computers, technology and imagery, Adobe Photoshop reigns supreme as an industry standard in image editing and manipulation programming.
 This class will focus on image post-processing and manipulation.
-Students will learn how to improve, alter and combine images in a variety of ways, while building their understanding and use of Adobe Photoshop Elements software.
+Students will learn how to improve, alter and comping images in a variety of ways, while building their understanding and use of Adobe Photoshop software.
 The use of these skills will further student abilities in working with photo manipulation software as well as develop an understanding of the use of a computer in digital imagery.